symfony/ux/src/TwigComponent/doc/index.rst

     {
     }

+This class can technically live anywhere, but in practice, you'll put it somewhere under the namespace configured in :ref:`config/packages/twig_component.yaml <default_config>`.
+This helps TwigComponent :ref:`name <naming>` your component and know where its template lives.

-Step 2 is to create a template for this component.
+Step 2 is to create the template.
 By default, templates live in ``templates/components/{component_name}.html.twig``, where ``{component_name}`` matches the class name of the component: